shahsahil/fashion_travel/README.md

 # fashion_travel
+A demo was presented of the completely working app model and the backend server on the day of the hackathon.

 Using Python and IBM Bluemix services to create a smart digital wardrobe.

 The server.py consists of Web hosting script.
 It is in Python based script using Flask package for hosting.
 The app is not uploaded here.